jellyfin/jellyfin-mpv-shim/README.md

  - `client_uuid` - The identifier for the client.
 Set to a random value on first run.
  - `audio_output` - Currently has no effect.
 Default: `hdmi`
  - `allow_http` - Allow insecure Jellyfin server connections.
 Default: `true`
+ - `fullscreen` - Fullscreen the player when starting playback.
+Default: `true`

 ### MPV Configuration